Lalchand-M/Portfolio-for-Data-Science/README.md

 GradientBoostingRegressor was used as a classifier for both data sets and a GridSearch CV of five times was applied to find the best hyperparameter for the classifier.
 On the other hand, 1/5 of the preprocessed data set was used as test data and the remaining 4/5 were used to train the learning model.

-# Important Features that plays vital role in deciding the Rental Price:
+# Vital Features in deciding the Rental Price:

 # In Boston: